-Overall, the resolution calls for UNAMA, led by the Secretary-General’s Special Representative, Ján Kubiš, to continue leading and coordinating international civilian efforts in assisting the South Asian nation with its transition – within the mandate and guided by the principle of reinforcing Afghan sovereignty, leadership and ownership.
+The resolution calls for UNAMA and the Special Representative to continue leading and coordinating international civilian efforts in assisting the South Asian nation, guided by the principle of reinforcing Afghan sovereignty, leadership and ownership.
 In doing so, the resolution calls upon UNAMA and the Special Representative to promote more coherent support by the international community to the Afghan Government’s development and governance priorities.

-The Mission is to have a particular focus on supporting – at the request of the Afghan authorities – the organization of future elections, including the 2014 presidential and provincial council elections, as well as to strengthen, in support of the Government’s own efforts, the sustainability, integrity and inclusiveness of the electoral process, as agreed at the London, Kabul, Bonn and Tokyo Conferences and the Chicago Summit, held over the past years, and provide capacity building and technical assistance to the Afghan institutions involved in this process.
+In addition, the Security Council charged UNAMA and the Special Representative with supporting, at the request of the Afghan authorities, the organization of future Afghan elections, including the upcoming parliamentary elections, as well as to strengthen, in support of the Government of Afghanistan’s efforts, the sustainability, integrity and inclusiveness of the electoral process, as agreed at the London, Kabul, Bonn and Tokyo Conferences and the Chicago Summit, and to provide capacity-building and technical assistance to the Afghan institutions involved in this process.

-UNAMA is also charged with providing outreach as well as good offices to support – again, if requested by and in close consultation with the Government of Afghanistan, the Afghan-led and Afghan-owned process of peace and reconciliation.
-This includes through the implementation of the Afghan Peace and Reintegration Programme, and proposing and supporting confidence-building measures within the framework of the Afghan constitution and in line with procedures introduced by previous Council resolutions.
+The 15-member body charged the mission with providing outreach as well as good offices to support, if requested by and in close consultation with the Government of Afghanistan, the Afghan-led and Afghan-owned process of peace and reconciliation, including through the implementation of the Afghan Peace and Reintegration Programme and through proposing and supporting confidence-building measures, also in close consultation with the Government of Afghanistan.